Skip to main content

 One of the most powerful features of dbt is that you can change the way a model is materialized in your warehouse, simply by changing a configuration value.
 You can change things between tables and views by changing a keyword rather than writing the data definition language (DDL) to do this behind the scenes.

 By default, everything gets created as a view.
-You can override that by materializing everything in jaffle_shop as a table.
-Everything in the example project will still be materialized as a view.
+You can override that at the directory level so everything in that directory will materialize to a different materialization.

 1. Edit your dbt_project.yml file.